 Section 3.6. - Breaking a tie vote at election or referendum.

-When any regular or special municipal election or referendum results in a tie, an adjourned election shall be conducted within two (2) weeks at the same hours as the first election to determine who shall be elected, or in case of a question at referendum, whether it shall be accepted or rejected.
+When any regular or special municipal election or referendum results in a tie, such election shall stand adjourned for three (3) weeks at the same hours as the first election to determine who shall be elected, or in case of a question at referendum, whether it shall be accepted or rejected.
 No such election shall be held if prior thereto all but one (1) of the candidates dies, withdraws their name or becomes disqualified and, in such event, the remaining candidate shall be deemed to be lawfully elected.
 In the case of a multiple opening office, only the names of those candidates who have tied shall be placed on the adjourned ballot.

 Section 3.7. - Taking office by elected officials.

 The First Selectman, Board of Selectmen and all other elected boards and officials shall take office on the first (1st) Monday of December of the year in which they are elected unless a different procedure is required by the Connecticut General Statutes.
-All incumbent officers, boards and commissions members shall continue to hold office to which they were elected or appointed for the term for which they were elected or appointed and until their successors hereunder have been elected or appointed and are qualified to succeed them.
+All incumbent officers, boards and officials shall continue to hold office to which they were elected or appointed for the term for which they were elected or appointed and until their successors hereunder have been elected or appointed and are qualified to succeed them.

 CHAPTER 4. - ORGANIZATION OF BOARDS AND COMPENSATION OF OFFICIALS